-Performers(PerformerID, FirstName, LastName, Address, PerformanceTypeName) – Each performer has a performedID (integer), a name, address and type of performance
+Performers(PerformerID, FirstName, LastName, Address, PerformanceTypeName) – Each performer has an id (integer), a name, address and type of performance

 Concerts(PerformerID, ArenaID, ConcertDate) – each concert is given by one performer, on a given arena, at a given date (type ‘date’ in MySQL)

 Now, write SQL queries to accomplish the following tasks.
 Save all queries in a file called yourlastname_yourfirstname_lab4.sql.
 Write the question number and English question as a comment before each SQL query (In MySQL Workbench, go to File-> New Query/Script tab.
 Copy-paste the queries below into the new script tab.
 Comment each question using /* */ and then write the SQL query below it.
 Save your script as yourlastname_yourfirstname_lab4.sql).